aschenbrenera/pf2e_rules/PF2e/Conditions/Sensory/Dazzled.md

 ## Inheritance Sources

--  After being in darkness, sudden exposure to bright light might make you Dazzled for a short time, as determined by the GM.
+-  After being in [[Darkness]], sudden exposure to bright light might make you Dazzled for a short time, as determined by the GM.